Library Social: A programme of events for people affected by dementia

 An introduction to online newspaper resources available on the National Library of Scotland

 Did you know we offer access to newspaper collections online?
-From local to national, recent to historic, we have a wealth of articles, features and adverts available at your fingertips.
-Come along and learn how to find and use them.
-For more information about this workshop, email email@example.com.
+From local to national, recent to historic, there are a wealth of articles, features and adverts available at your fingertips.
+If you are interested in learning how to use them come along to this presentation to learn searching tips and tricks.
+Discover what you can discover!

 Free.
 Book 'Read all about it!' on Eventbrite or phone 0131 623 3734.